3 THINGS THAT WILL SUFFOCATE YOUR PRAYER LIFE

 In these cases, it becomes more like slowly being suffocated than it is like choking.

-One of the arenas in which that occurs is in our prayer lives.
+One of the areas in which this occurs is in our prayer lives.
 One day we turn around and realize that we are barely even communicating with God at all and wonder what happened.
 What might make that kind of thing happen to our prayers?

 Here are three potential causes of that slow, steady decline: